abarax/abarax.github.com/content/introduction.md

 # About me #

 Hi, I'm Leigh and this is my blog.
 I am a professional programmer, enthusiast hiker, serial hobbyist and avid gamer.
-This is a place for me to document things I've learned or am interested in, explore new ideas, write-up interesting case studies and hopefully much more.
+This is a place for me to document things I've learned or am interested in, explore new ideas, write-up interesting case studies, side-projects and hopefully much more.

 # Why a blog? #